Karl Hagemeister

-Karl Hagemeister (12 March 1848 in Werder – 5 August 1933 in Werder) was a German landscape painter.
+Karl Hagemeister (12 March 1848 – 5 August 1933) was a German landscape painter.

 Life

-He was the son of a fruit grower and developed an early interest in nature from the forested, watery surroundings of his birthplace.
+He was the son of a fruit grower and developed an early interest in nature from the forested, watery surroundings of his birthplace in Werder.
 He trained as a teacher in Köpenick, then went to teach elementary school in Berlin, where he caught the attention of landscape painter Ferdinand Bellermann, who saw him at work in Schönhausen Palace park.

 Bellermann convinced Hagemeister to give up his plans to become a drawing teacher and be an artist instead, helping him to obtain a position in the studios of Friedrich Preller.
 From 1871 to 1873, he received classically oriented training at Preller's Weimar Princely Free Drawing School, where he was introduced to Philipp Otto Runge's Farbenkugel and Goethe's Theory of Colours, both of which would heavily influence his thinking on the subject.